-- Proof of citizenship or alien status
+- Proof of citizenship or legal status

 - Proof of all verifiable income, assets or resources

-- Proof of your disability, when applicable
+- Proof of your disability, if you have any

 - Proof of residence

-- Proof of other insurance, when applicable
+- Proof of other insurance, if you have any

-How to Apply for Medicaid Online
+Learn How to Apply for Medicaid Online

-Where to Apply for Medicaid in Person
+Discover Where to Apply for Medicaid in Person

-Completing the Medicaid Application by Phone
+Learn How to Complete the Medicaid Application by Phone